-The management anticipates that the adoption of the above FRSs, INT FRSs and amendments to FRS in the future periods will not have a material impact on the financial statements of the Group and of the Company in the period of their initial adoption.
+The management anticipates that the adoption of the above FRSs, INT FRSs and amendments to FRS in the future periods will not have a material impact on the financial statements of the Group in the period of their initial adoption.

-32 AUTHORISATION OF FINANCIAL STATEMENTS FOR ISSUE
+33 AUTHORISATION OF FINANCIAL STATEMENTS FOR ISSUE

-The consolidated financial statements of 800 Super Holdings Limited and its subsidiaries for the financial year ended 30 June 2015 were authorised for issue in accordance with a resolution of the Board of Directors on 30 September 2015.
+The consolidated financial statements were authorised for issue in accordance with a resolution of the Board of Directors on 30 September 2016.

-STATISTICS OF SHAREHOLDINGS
+STATISTICS OF SHAREHOLDINGS HOLDINGS LIMITED ANNUAL REPORT 2016

-AS AT 14 SEPTEMBER 2015
+AS AT 15 SEPTEMBER 2016